exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 WHERE d_year = 2003 AND d_moy = 6
 ```

-> **Note:** Due to the already mentioned *filter propagation*, approproiate filters on a higher subquery level or in `HAVING` clauses are **likely** to be pushed to the right place before the union-all-join-inversion is evaluated.
+> **Note:** Due to the already mentioned *filter propagation*, appropriate filters on a higher subquery level or in `HAVING` clauses are **likely** to be pushed to the right place before the union-all-join-inversion is evaluated.

 **Unsupported Cases:**